aexol-studio/tree/README.md

 3. Commit your changes: git commit -am 'Add some feature'
 4. Push to the branch: git push origin my-new-feature
 5. Submit a pull request

+## Used by

+Here is [Live Demo](https://app.graphqleditor.com) of diagram used to create node based graphql system